LispCookbook/cl-cookbook/strings.md

 * the official [CLHS documentation](http://www.lispworks.com/documentation/HyperSpec/Body/22_c.htm)
 * a [quick reference](http://clqr.boundp.org/)
 * a [CLHS summary on HexstreamSoft](https://www.hexstreamsoft.com/articles/common-lisp-format-reference/clhs-summary/#subsections-summary-table)
+* the list of all format directives at the end of this document.
 * plus a Slime tip: type `C-c C-d ~` plus a letter of a format directive to open up its documentation.
+Use TAB-completion to list them all.
 Again more useful with `ivy-mode` or `helm-mode`.

 ## Creating strings